Welcome to our official guide to Chester Racecourse.

 - 13 Popular Questions

-Officially recognised as the oldest racecourse in operation by Guinness World Records, Chester Racecourse has a long and varied rich history that makes a trip to the course as educational and informative, as it is fun.
+Officially recognised as the oldest racecourse in operation by Guinness World Records, Chester has a long, varied and rich history that makes a trip to the racecourse as educational and informative, as it is fun.

 Chester Racecourse is also known as ‘the Roodee’, a name that originates from the mound in the middle of the track that’s decorated with a cross.
 The mound is the ‘rood’ and ‘roodee’ translates roughly as ‘the Island of the Cross’.

 Independently owned, Chester Race Company Ltd. runs both the Roodee and Bangor-on-Dee courses, as well as an on-site hotel, two restaurants, a bar, and a catering company (that operate at both courses as well as third party venues).
 Interestingly, the company broke out and made history back in 2012 by becoming Britain’s first course to launch and introduce their own betting system: ChesterBET, which was implemented in place of the existing Tote facilities at the site.

 The course is open 365 days a year, remains critically acclaimed and (although small in size) can boast the titles of Large Racecourse Of The Year 2015, 2018 and 2019, alongside the Racehorse Owner’s Association Gold Standard certification.